 I. GENERAL INFORMATION

-CCS Summer Undergraduate Fellowships are key to the undergraduate experiential learning at CCS and provide students in all eight majors the opportunity to conduct research, original creative work or entrepreneurial-focused projects guided by the exceptional UC Santa Barbara faculty.
+CCS Summer Undergraduate Fellowships are key to the undergraduate experiential learning at CCS.
+These provide students in all eight majors the opportunity to conduct research, original creative work or entrepreneurial-focused projects guided by the exceptional UC Santa Barbara faculty.

 Awardees are selected by the CCS Summer Fellowship Advisory Committee based on their application materials.
 Award announcements will be made by early May.
-Awards from CCS will be a maximum of $3000 (that amount is for a 10-week project.
+Awards from CCS will be a maximum of $3000 (that amount is for a 10-week project).
 Awards will be credited to awardees' BARC accounts starting in early July.

 II.
 REQUIREMENTS & ELIGIBILITY

 Applicants must be a UCSB College of Creative Studies student with a good academic record to be eligible.
 Applicants should talk to their CCS faculty advisor about the appropriateness of when to apply.
 Usually, students are best prepared for summer research after their Sophomore or Junior years.
 Students graduating in less than four years or in BS/MS programs may be considered for funding in the summer of their Freshman, Sophomore or Junior year.
 Prior recipients of CCS Summer Undergraduate Fellowships or Seniors who are graduating from CCS are NOT eligible to receive an award.

 Students are to have a research area, or creative or entrepreneurial project in mind, and must establish contact with a UCSB Faculty member who will oversee the project (henceforth referred to as the Faculty Director) prior to applying.
 Projects must be designed in consultation with the Faculty Director, who must be a member of the UCSB faculty, but need not be a member of the CCS faculty.
-Faculty Directors often prefer that student projects be related to ongoing projects currently being conducted in their laboratory or area of expertise.
+Faculty Directors in certain disciplines may prefer that student projects be related to ongoing work currently being conducted in their laboratory or area of expertise.
 Talk with your intended Faculty Director to establish the suitability of your project to their interests.

 Work is expected to be immersive and full-time (a minimum of 40 hours/week) for 10 weeks and not to overlap in time with any other work, internships, classes or fellowships.
 In some situations or disciplines, but usually not in the sciences (Biology, Chemistry, Physics, Computing), a shorter fellowship period with a prorated stipend might be acceptable.
 Again, you could talk with your CCS faculty advisor about this.